-The geolocation data that is determine based on the IP address of the client making the request is not accurate enough to identify or pinpoint an individual user.
-It’s purpose, specifically as it relates to the two actions discussed in this article, is to determine the country the client request is originating from.
-In some other configurations the longitude/latitude is used to calculate how fast a user has been traveling in a
+The geolocation data determined based on the client’s IP address is not accurate enough to identify or pinpoint an individual user.
+Its purpose, specifically related to the two actions discussed in this article, is to determine the country the client request originates from.
+In some other configurations, the longitude/latitude is used to calculate how fast a user has been traveling in an

 Impossible Journey scenario.

 When the Curity Identity Server is behind a reverse proxy, as it will be in most cases.
 The

 X-Forwarded-For header will be used since the direct IP address will be the one of the proxy and not the actual client.
 In those cases the proxy also needs to be white-listed in the Curity Identity Server in order for the proxy to be trusted and to avoid potential IP spoofing.

 New Country action is very simple to configure and only needs a Bucket to store data and an attribute name defined.
 The attribute is a boolean subject attribute that will be set based on the result of the geolocation.